Alex-Preciado/crowdfunding-prophet/README.md

 A web app is being developed to show the applications of cwdprophet.
 It is hosted in Heroku and can be found at [https://cwdprophet.herokuapp.com](https://cwdprophet.herokuapp.com).

 ## Author
-- Jorge Alejandro Preciado Lopez
+- **Jorge Alejandro Preciado Lopez**.
+Please check my [personal website](https://alex-preciado.github.io) for more details about me.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.